tschatzl/tschatzl.github.io/_posts/2021-09-16-jdk17-g1-parallel-gc-changes.md

   * G1 now schedules **preventive garbage collections** with [JDK-8257774](https://bugs.openjdk.java.net/browse/JDK-8257774).
 This contribution by Microsoft introduces a special kind of young collection with the purpose to avoid typically long pauses with [evacuation failures](https://docs.oracle.com/en/java/javase/17/gctuning/garbage-first-g1-garbage-collector1.html#GUID-BE157AF6-29E7-461A-82CF-50C1978785DA).
 This situation, where there is not enough space to copy objects to, often occurs because of a high rate of short-living humongous object allocation - they may fill up the heap before G1 would normally schedule a garbage collection.

-    So instead of waiting this situation to happen, G1 starts an out-of-schedule garbage collection while it can still be confident to have enough space to copy surviving objects to, assuming that [eager reclaim](https://docs.oracle.com/en/java/javase/17/gctuning/garbage-first-g1-garbage-collector1.html#GUID-D74F3CC7-CC9F-45B5-B03D-510AEEAC2DAC) will free up lots of heap space and regular operation can continue.
+    So instead of waiting for this situation to happen, G1 starts an out-of-schedule garbage collection while it can still be confident to have enough space to copy surviving objects to, assuming that [eager reclaim](https://docs.oracle.com/en/java/javase/17/gctuning/garbage-first-g1-garbage-collector1.html#GUID-D74F3CC7-CC9F-45B5-B03D-510AEEAC2DAC) will free up lots of heap space and regular operation can continue.
   Preventive collections will be tagged as `G1 Preventive Collection` in the logs, i.e. the corresponding log entry could look like the following:

     ```